Fantomas42/django-blog-zinnia/docs/index.rst

 Welcome to the version |version| of the documentation.

-You can also find the differents editions of the `documentation online at readthedocs.org`_.
+You can also find the different editions of the `documentation online at readthedocs.org`_.

 .. toctree::